 With these glorious descriptions in mind, the Berkshire Botanical Garden invites you to join an eight-day excursion arranged by Classical Excursions of some of the most breathtakingly beautiful gardens and scenery in all of Italy, on Lake Maggiore, Lake Como, Verona and surrounding areas.

 Judith Chatfield, veteran Italian garden expert, lecturer and author, will introduce you to the captivating villa and garden magic of the Lombardian lake region.
 Retrace the steps of centuries of travelers to experience such villa and garden sights as Isola Madre, Isola Bella, Villa Taranto, Villa San Remigio, Villa Carlotta, Villa Balbianello, Villa della Porta Bozzolo, to name just a few.
 Lunch at Villa Giusti, Grand Hotel Villa d’Este, Villa Cicogna, Villa Rizzardi and others.

 Judith Chatfield is a lecturer and author of such books as A Tour of Italian Gardens and The Classic Italian Garden; she lived in Italy for a number of years.
 Over the years, Judith has lead many tours of Italian villas and gardens.
 For further information, contact Lani Summerville, director of Classical Excursions, at 413-446-8728, firstname.lastname@example.org.
 Tour price $3,700 per person based on double occupancy.
 Single supplement available.

 For a complete description of the tour, click here.

-Tour leader Judith Chatfield will speak at BBG on September 17, 2016.
+Tour leader Judith Chatfield will speak at BBG in September.
 More details to follow.